Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Abstract

 \section{Abstract}

 Leakage contracts have recently been proposed as a new security abstraction at the Instruction Set Architecture (ISA) level.
-Such contracts aim to faithfully capture the information processors may leak through side effects of their microarchitectural implementations.
-However, so far, we lack a verification methodology to check that a processor actually satisfies a given leakage contract.
+Leakage contracts aim to capture the information that processors leak through their microarchitectural implementations.
+However, so far, we lack a methodology to verify that a processor actually satisfies a given leakage contract.

-In this paper, we address this problem by developing \tool{}, the first tool for verifying register-transfer-level (RTL) processor designs against ISA-level leakage contracts.
-To this end, we introduce a decoupling theorem that separates security and functional correctness concerns when verifying contract satisfaction. \tool{} leverages this decoupling to make verification of contract satisfaction practical.
-To scale to realistic processor designs \tool{} further employs inductive reasoning on relational abstractions.
-Using \tool{}, we precisely characterize the side-channel security guarantees provided by three open-source RISC-V processors, thereby obtaining the first contract satisfaction proofs for RTL processor designs.\looseness=-1
+In this paper, we address this challenge by developing \tool{}, the first tool for verifying register-transfer-level (RTL) processor designs against ISA-level leakage contracts.
+To this end, we show how to decouple security and functional correctness concerns. \tool{} leverages this decoupling to make verification of contract satisfaction practical.
+To scale to realistic processor designs, \tool{} further employs inductive reasoning on relational abstractions.
+Using \tool{}, we precisely characterize the side-channel security guarantees of three open-source RISC-V processors, thereby obtaining the first proofs of contract satisfaction for RTL processor designs.\looseness=-1